-Puerto Rico’s diverse range of industrial and commercial facilities suffered hugely after last year’s Hurricanes Irma and Maria, which together knocked out the island population’s power supply, plunging 2.3 million people into darkness.
+Puerto Rico’s diverse range of industrial and commercial facilities suffered hugely after 2017’s Hurricanes Irma and Maria, which together knocked out the island population’s power supply, plunging 2.3 million people into darkness.

 Many companies from a variety of industries, ranging from pharmaceuticals to electronics, run manufacturing operations in Puerto Rico.
 These organisations take advantage of the existing infrastructure and the tax benefits offered by the government, but loss of power can have a major impact on their operations.